lucadentella/arduino-loconetshield/README.md

 In the Arduino folder, some basic sketches are provided to demonstrate the use of the interface.
 The [mrrwa/LocoNet](https://github.com/mrrwa/LocoNet) library is required (can be installed via Library Manager).

 *Nella cartella Arduino, sono disponibili alcuni semplici sketch per dimostrare il funzionamento della interfaccia.
-E' richiesta la libreria[mrrwa/LocoNet](https://github.com/mrrwa/LocoNet) library is required (può essere installata da Library Manager).*
+E' richiesta la libreria [mrrwa/LocoNet](https://github.com/mrrwa/LocoNet) (può essere installata da Library Manager).*

 ## Documentation
 - [Tutorial in  **English**](https://youtu.be/aA6cgGWZWBE)  (Youtube)